joey101937/JEngine/README.md

 scaleTo(double s)** methods; and changing the speed of animation by adjusting frameDelay field.

 Sequences have their own threads that animate them and keep up with current frames.
 These animator threads do not start until the sequence is rendered and stop if the sequence is disabled.

+# Engine Options
+### **Debug Mode**
+set with Main.debugMode field, this is the one of the most useful tools for viewing your scene on a technical level.
+This view replaces the background with the game's pathing map if applicable, renders hitbox outlines *(red=solid, blue=non-solid, grey=solid but preventOverlap is off)*; Object names; and orientation markers on all objects.
+### **RenderDelay**
+slow the rendering process by this much.
+Lowers FPS but smoothes performance on weaker hardware.
+Changed with **Main.renderDelay**
+### **Triple Buffer**
+If false, uses only a double buffer.
+More buffers require more cpu power but make things animate smoother.
+Changed with  **Main.tripleBuffer**
+### **Ticks per Second**
+How fast scenes run their tick method.
+Slows or speeds up the game relative to real time. lower number = slower game but smoother performance for weak hardware.